Health is about more than just a number on a scale, a dress size, or how far you can walk until your knees ache.

 Want Chinese?
 Cook it using the freshest options available to you.

-Learn to swap-white flour for wheat; white rice for whole grain/brown.
+Swap-white flour for wheat; white rice for whole-grain/brown.
 See the trend here?

 So, you don’t like water?
 We have been drinking so many chemicals and sugar that our taste buds are off!

 Soda and fruit juices are not a necessity.

 They contain water; they are not water.

 And don’t let me start on the diet drinks.

 Studies have shown that the artificial sweeteners used in diet drinks can actually cause you to gain weight.

 Add a slice of lemon, lime, or orange to your water.
 It’s ok to add a little sugar to this.
 (But gradually wean off of the sugar, too.)

 You may be reluctant to stop using your tried and true chemically-ladened hair and body products, but we are trying to achieve total health, right?

 Go to your local farmer’s market and see if they have any booths that showcase natural products.